andregeuze/andregeuze/_posts/2024-12-05-change-proxmox-cluster-ips.md

 ---
 layout: post
-title: Changing IPs in a Proxmox Cluster
+title: Changing IP Addresses of Nodes in a Proxmox Cluster
-lead: How to safely change IP addresses in a running Proxmox cluster without breaking it.
+lead: How to safely change IP addresses of your Nodes in a running Proxmox cluster without breaking it.
 author: André Geuze
 categories: homeautomation
-tags: proxmox cluster ip corosync networking automation
+tags: proxmox cluster nodes ip corosync networking automation
 ---

 ## Introduction